 Failure to comply could result in a financial penalty of up to three times the amount of the deposit.

-If any buy-to-let landlord flouts the above regulations then they leave themselves vulnerable to any, or all, of the following:
+If any buy-to-let landlord flouts the above regulations then they leave themselves vulnerable to any, or all, of the following courses of action:

 Civil damages claim by a tenant